 Many USDA loans come with below-market rates, but it’s still worthwhile to compare costs — aim to compare at least three lenders.

-2. Get prequalified or preapproved for your USDA loan
+2. Get preapproved for your USDA loan

 3. Find a home in a USDA-approved area

 As you shop for a home, you can use the USDA property eligibility tool to see if a particular address will qualify for a USDA mortgage.
 If you don’t know where to start, the USDA also offers a list of qualified homes for sale by state.

 Having a real estate agent that has worked with people seeking USDA loans might help you find the best property for your needs in an eligible area.
 Use our Bankrate RE Agent Match tool to find an agent near you.